fbpx

 the bride having make up applied with the dress in the background

-3) Talk to you photographer and get used to them being about, but try to ignore what they are doing, even if they are climbing on the back of the couch, sqinting at a mirror or lying of the floor to get a better angle.
+3) Talk to you photographer and get used to them being about, but try to ignore what they are doing, even if they are climbing on the back of the couch, squinting at a mirror or lying of the floor to get a better angle.
 They know what they are doing, honest!
 After a while you’ll forget about them.
 You’ve chosen your photographer because you like their portfolio and you trust them to get the best photographs in any situation, so relax and concentrate on getting ready.

 photographer getting some good angles